close

 Full disclosure…I do not own a siphon brewer.
 I ordered a siphon brewed coffee at a cafe in San Diego recently and I thought it was a decent cup of coffee.
 How much I could ascribe the flavors in the cup to the brew method, the actual beans and roast, and the care of the barista, I wasn’t sure.
 Please do your own due diligence and let me know what you find!

-One thought on “Does Siphon Brewed Coffee Live Up to the Hype?
+2 thoughts on “Does Siphon Brewed Coffee Live Up to the Hype?

 Leave a Reply